paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

     - $\nu_{\Theta} \geq 0$
 ```

-Without additional information, the expected value of $D_{cr}$ may be assumed to be equal to unity and its coefficient of variation equal to 0.3 (based on JCSS {cite:t}`mec-jcss` and Wirsching {cite:t}`mec-Wirsching1984FatigueRF`).
+Without additional information, the expected value of $D_{cr}$ may be assumed to be equal to unity and its coefficient of variation equal to 0.3 (based on JCSS {cite:p}`mec-jcss` and Wirsching {cite:p}`mec-Wirsching1984FatigueRF`).
 The mean value and coefficient of variation of the stress scaling factor $SSF$ can be determined as follows: First an appropriate coefficient of variation $v_{SSF}$ reflecting all uncertainties associated with the load analysis is chosen, considering the most uncertain load event to be conservative.
 The mean value of the stress scaling factor then depends on the definition of the $S_{eq,j}$ values.
 Design values for fatigue stresses are typically defined as upper fractile values, leading to the following relationship:

 ````{admonition} Equation